shortstheory/dtn-unetstack/README.md

 **Alternative:** There doesn't seem to be a mechanism to resolve the Agent class from the AgentID.
 So we can send the Beacon message on each of the links and see which links we get a response on to determine which reliable links are available.

 ```
+// This will be an inner class of DtnAgent!
 class DtnBeacon {
     int duration;
     TickerBehavior tb;